Feature-bug/Useless-Projects-2.0---Useless-movie-bot/README.md

 - **Random Plot Additions**: Every movie has a surprise dance-off in the climax!

 ### Interactive Features
-- 🎲 Random movie generator (for when you want to be surprised)
+- Random movie generator (for when you want to be surprised)
-- 📊 Stats tracking (to see how many times we've trolled you)
+- Stats tracking (to see how many times we've trolled you)
-- 🔍 External movie search (when our database fails you, which it will)
+- External movie search (when our database fails you, which it will)
-- ⌨️ Interactive keyboards (because buttons are fun)
+- ⌨Interactive keyboards

-## 🚀 Installation & Setup
+## Installation & Setup

 ### Prerequisites
 ```bash